 - The TEDPolicy uses machine learning to predict the next best action.
 It is explained in full detail in our paper and on our YouTube channel.

 These policies operate in a hierarchy.
+Each policy will make a prediction but if two policies give the same confidence then the action is determined by the action with the highest priority.
 If we assume the standard settings, then the RulePolicy is considered before the MemoizationPolicy which in turn is considered before TEDPolicy.

 Let’s zoom in on a basic example to see how these different policies get triggered.